About Norwegian Fjord Summer Adventure Cruise

 STI Tip: Tell the head waiter ahead of time if you want the day’s optional dish.

 These are the days of the midnight sun with up to 17 hours of daylight!
-And August is the best month of the tear to visit for long sunny but crisp days, ideal for touring.
+And August is the best month of the year to visit for long sunny but crisp days, ideal for touring.

 The average daytime temperature for most ports will be low to mid 70s during the day with cooler evenings in the mid 50s to 60s, so be prepared with warm weather attire, scarves and warmer jackets with a hood to a hat.